Pittsburgh-NEH-Institute/Institute-Materials-2017/admin/things_to_do.md

 ## Curiosities

 Of course, this list would be incomplete without the inimitable [Trundle Manor](http://www.trundlemanor.com/).
 A roadside attraction and curiosity collection curated by Mr. Arm and Velda Von Minx.
 Tours are reservation only, and its customary to donate $20 per person, though they also accept other donations as well.
+Located in Swissvale, you will likely need to drive or take an Uber or Lyft to visit Trundle Manor, but it is well worth the trip.